Clean Water Act: Exemptions

-After passage of the CWA in 1972, a controversy arose as to the application of section 404 to agriculture and certain other activities.
+After passage of the CWA in 1972, a controversy arose as to the application of section 404 to agriculture and certain other ordinary land-use activities.
 The Act was interpreted by some to place restrictions on virtually all placement of dredged materials in wetlands and other waters of the United States, raising concern that the federal government was about to place all agricultural activities under the jurisdiction of USACE.
 For opponents of the Act, section 404 had, as a result of this concern, become a symbol of dramatic over-regulation.
 When Congress considered the 1977 CWA Amendments, a significant issue was to ensure that certain agricultural activities and other selected activities, could continue without the government's supervision—in other words, completely outside the regulatory or permit jurisdiction of any federal agency.

 The 1977 amendments included a set of six section 404 exemptions.
 For example, totally new activities such as construction of farm roads, Sec.
 1344(f)(1)(E), construction of farm or stock ponds or irrigation ditches, and minor agricultural drainage, Sec.
 1344(f)(1)(A), all are exempted by Statute.
-Section 1344(f)(1)(C), which exempts discharge of dredged material “for the purpose of... the maintenance of drainage ditches.”
+Section 1344(f)(1)(C), which exempts discharge of dredged material "for the purpose of... the maintenance of drainage ditches."
 All of these exemptions were envisioned to be self-executing, that is not technically requiring an administrative no-jurisdiction determination.
 One such example was the maintenance of agricultural drainage ditches.
 Throughout the hearing process, Congressmen of every environmental persuasion repeatedly stated that the over $5 Billion invested in drainage facilities could be maintained without government regulation of any kind.
 Senator Edmund Muskie, for example, explained that exempt activities such as agricultural drainage would be entirely unregulated.
 Other exemptions were granted as well, including exemptions for normal farming activities.
+These exemptions have, however, been interpreted narrowly.

 Importance of no-jurisdiction determinations

 Although Congress envisioned a set of self-executing exemptions, it has become common for landowners to seek no-jurisdiction determinations from the USACE.
 A landowner who intends to make substantial investments in acquisition or improvement of land might lawfully proceed with exempt activity, a permit not being required.
-The problem is that if the landowner's assumptions were incorrect and the activity later determined not to be exempt, the USACE will issue a cease and desist order.
+The problem is that if the landowner's assumptions are incorrect and the activity is later determined not to be exempt, the USACE will issue a cease-and-desist order.
 Obtaining an advanced ruling provides some level of comfort that the activities will have been deemed conducted in good faith.
+Further, as the Supreme Court observed in Army Corps of Engineers v.
+Hawkes Co., a no-jurisdiction determination "binds the two agencies authorized to bring civil enforcement proceedings under the Clean Water Act, see 33 U.S.C. § 1319, creating a five-year safe harbor from such proceedings for property owner."